 - a.
-Understand the need for additional manpower for maintenance practices at additional parks or upgraded facilities. - b.
+Address the need for additional maintenance staff and resources at additional parks or upgraded facilities. - b.
 Research additional staff resources and alternatives to the current staffing methods. - c.
 Create new maintenance positions within the Community Services Department. - d.
 Encourage staff certification as a Certified Park and Recreational Professional (CRPR) or Certified Park and Recreational Executive (CPRE) through the NRPA.